jackd/jackd.github.io/_posts/2021-08-25-doherty-init.md

 - Basic modelling shows total case numbers should be roughly proportional to the initial infections assuming optimal contact tracing assumptions and continued vaccinations.
 - Figures from the Doherty report indicate opening at 800 initial cases with 70% vaccination would be worse than opening at 50% vaccination and 30 cases.
 - Optimal contact tracing would be significantly more difficult with more initial cases, leading to a regime change resulting in orders of magnitude more cases.
-- Results in the Doherty report indicate that relaxing restrictions at 70% vaccination depend on the initial number of cases:
+- Results in the Doherty report indicate that consequences of relaxing restrictions at 70% vaccination depend on the initial number of cases:
-  - 30: peak daily cases around 200, negligible ICU admissions, less than 1 death per day.
+  - 30: peak daily cases around 200, negligible ICU admissions, 0 or 1 deaths per day.
-  - 800: peak daily cases around 1,000,000, ICU capacity break, peak deaths over 100 per day.
+  - 800: peak daily cases around 1,000,000, ICU capacity breached, peak deaths over 100 per day.

 ## Disclaimer